Harjinder4/Bulk-IP-Translator/readme.md

 ### Note

-- This project was made while I was an intern (Cyber Warrior) in Gurugram under Haryana Police.
+- This project was made while I was an intern (Cyber Warrior) at Gurugram police Cyber Security Summer Internship 2024